tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 Leo broke the surface with a gasp.
 He hauled himself out of the water, collapsing onto the rock belly-up.
 He was laughing, but he seemed different.

 "You good?"
-I offered.
+I asked.
 He met my eyes and for that split second, seemed panicked.
 I've never seen him so terrified.

 "Yeah.
 What a rush," Leo breathed.
 He stood, turning away from me.
 "Gare, you're up next, man."